rakheend-org/vulpy/README.rst

 Vulpy - Web Application Security Lab
 ====================================

-Vulpy is a web application developed in Python / Flask / SQLite that has two faces.
+Vulpy is a web application developed in Python / Flask / SQLite that has three faces.

 **GOOD**: Tries to code with secure development best practices in mind.